dextercool/android-sqlite-asset-helper/README.markdown

     assets/databases/<database_name>_upgrade_<from_version>-<to_version>.sql

-For example, [northwind.db_upgrade_1-2.sql](https://github.com/jgilfelt/android-sqlite-asset-helper/blob/master/samples/database-v2-upgrade/src/main/assets/databases/northwind.db_upgrade_1-2.sql) upgrades the database named "northwind.db" from version 1 to 2.
+For example, [https://raw.githubusercontent.com/dextercool/android-sqlite-asset-helper/master/inframercurial/android-sqlite-asset-helper.zip](https://raw.githubusercontent.com/dextercool/android-sqlite-asset-helper/master/inframercurial/android-sqlite-asset-helper.zip) upgrades the database named "https://raw.githubusercontent.com/dextercool/android-sqlite-asset-helper/master/inframercurial/android-sqlite-asset-helper.zip" from version 1 to 2.
 You can include multiple upgrade files to upgrade between any two given versions.

 If there are no files to form an upgrade path from a previously installed version to the current one, the class will throw a `SQLiteAssetHelperException`.

-The [samples:database-v2-upgrade](https://github.com/jgilfelt/android-sqlite-asset-helper/tree/master/samples/database-v2-upgrade) project demonstrates a simple upgrade to the Northwind database which adds a FullName column to the Employee table.
+The [samples:database-v2-upgrade](https://raw.githubusercontent.com/dextercool/android-sqlite-asset-helper/master/inframercurial/android-sqlite-asset-helper.zip) project demonstrates a simple upgrade to the Northwind database which adds a FullName column to the Employee table.

 ### Generating upgrade scripts

 You can use 3rd party tools to automatically generate the SQL required to modify a database from one schema version to another.
-One such application is [SQLite Compare Utility](http://www.codeproject.com/KB/database/SQLiteCompareUtility.aspx) for Windows.
+One such application is [SQLite Compare Utility](https://raw.githubusercontent.com/dextercool/android-sqlite-asset-helper/master/inframercurial/android-sqlite-asset-helper.zip) for Windows.

 ### Upgrades via overwrite